jdhitsolutions/PSTypeExtensionTools/docs/Get-PSType.md

 System.Int32
 ```

-Pipe an object and get it's type.
+Pipe an object and get its type.

 ### EXAMPLE 2